b3-exmo/b3-exmo.github.io/docs/index.md

 &nbsp;

-### Modern leadership
-Please understand, it’s not only problematic history.

-It’s also how the top 15 in the church behave.
-It’s social issues.
-More specifically, it's how the Church that claims to be led by Christ doesn't fit His behavior very well.
-Jesus had some choice words for those who would exclude those who were already outcasts.
-Jesus didn't turn folks away for being part of a different demographic.
-Jesus didn't leverage legal power to buy silence or force non-disclosure agreements.

-&nbsp;

 ## Your response
 If your answer to these notes is to tell me to read more scriptures and pray about it, then we having nothing to discuss on this matter.
-Please, please don’t assume that I haven’t done that.
+Please, *please* don’t assume that I haven’t done that.
 I have read and prayed.
 The last 3 times I went to the temple, I went with these concerns in mind, imploring God for any explanation or answer.
 I’ve read the Book of Mormon upwards of 6 times amid the deconstruction.
 I've put in enough effort to have received a spiritual witness.

+If you feel attacked or offended, please believe that isn't my intention.
+If you adhere to the LDS Church's teachings, and those practices bring you happiness, then the most unethical thing I could do with that knowledge is try to take away your happiness by tearing down your faith.
+But also understand that this self-proclaimed compendium of notes is [[#Who is this for?|not targeting you]], or anyone specific for that matter.

 If I've configured things properly, there's a comment section on each page.
 If you feel the need to point out information that I've overlooked or omitted, leave a comment.
 But please know that I had spent just under thirty years in the faith-promoting side of things.
 I feel satisfied that I've read enough from the faith-promoting side to understand it well, and I've encountered this trove of other documents that have challenged my worldview.
 Rather than ignore it, I'm giving it critical evaluation.